semangkapp/semangkapp/cpanel-whm-master-setup.md

 ### 4️⃣ Disable BIND (Using Cloudflare DNS Only)

-Turns off the named service since Cloudflare manages DNS externally.
+<div>Turns off the named service since Cloudflare manages DNS externally.</div>

 **Purpose**: Reduce memory usage and eliminate unnecessary services.

 _Since you're using Cloudflare DNS, you do NOT need BIND._